iominh/minhongrails.github.io/_posts/2013-05-30-experiments-with-isotope.md

 idea.

-Update 5/30/12: After testing Isotope for a day, I decided to put it into production even though I don't particularly like its performance especially for Safari on iOS and Firefox (it's faster on Chrome but it seems everything is) .
-However, I think the ability to filter posts outweights the slow performance.
+Update 5/30/12: After testing Isotope for a day, I decided to put it into production even though its animations appear slightly choppy for certain browers like Safari on iOS and Firefox.
+I was able to speed up the animation through transition-duration so it's slightly less noticeable but it still is missing that polish I'm looking for, so I may need to tweak this down the road or find an alternative.
-Eventually I may switch it with something faster.